Pommala-LLC/arka/README.md

 ## 1. Platform overview

-SPHUTA Arka is a flow-based communication platform for the JVM.
+ Arka is a flow-based communication platform for the JVM.
 It provides a modular, policy-driven framework for sending transactional messages across multiple channels.
 The architecture follows a shared-engine-plus-channel-edge model: a set of channel-agnostic shared capabilities form the engine, and each channel contributes its own edge modules for transport, message format, and channel-specific concerns.

 The platform ships as Spring Boot starters.
 A client application adds a single Maven dependency and gets a production-ready communication runtime with startup validation, pluggable transport, recipient handling, and configurable flow definitions.

-Three editions serve different operational needs: OSS for self-managed open-source use, Enterprise (PaaS) for self-managed commercial deployments with operational hardening, and Cloud (SaaS) for fully managed delivery at `cloud.sphuta.net`.
+Three editions serve different operational needs: OSS for self-managed open-source use, Enterprise (PaaS) for self-managed commercial deployments with operational hardening, and Cloud (SaaS) for fully managed delivery at `cloud..net`.

 ---